Expansion of the NBA: San Diego

 San Diego is the most populous city and second-most populous metropolitan area (after Seattle) in the United States without an NBA franchise.
-It is the largest American media market without a franchise in the NBA, National Football League (NFL), National Hockey League (NHL), Major League Soccer (MLS), or any combination of those leagues.
+It is the largest American media market without a franchise in the NBA, NFL, or NHL.
 San Diego is also the economic center of the San Diego–Tijuana binational metropolitan area, one of the world's most populous, home to an estimated 5.6 million residents as of 2020.
 The city is widely regarded as one of the most under-served pro sports markets in the United States, a view that gained additional traction following the 2017 departure of the NFL's Chargers to Los Angeles.
-The city currently hosts only Major League Baseball (MLB)'s San Diego Padres among major professional sports leagues.
-San Diego is home to three NCAA Division I men's basketball programs: the San Diego State Aztecs (SDSU) of the Mountain West Conference, the San Diego Toreros (USD) of the West Coast Conference and the UC San Diego Tritons (UCSD) of the Big West Conference.
+The city hosts MLB's San Diego Padres and MLS' San Diego FC among major professional sports leagues.
+San Diego is home to three NCAA Division I men's basketball programs: the San Diego State Aztecs (SDSU) of the Mountain West Conference, the San Diego Toreros (USD) of the West Coast Conference and the UC San Diego Tritons of the Big West Conference.

 For decades, San Diego has routinely hosted NBA teams for preseason training camps and exhibition games.
-In October 2021, three NBA teams simultaneously held their preseason camps in the city, one at each of the three local NCAA Division I universities (Los Angeles Clippers at SDSU, Brooklyn Nets at USD and Denver Nuggets at UCSD.
+In October 2021, three NBA teams simultaneously held their preseason camps in the city, one at each of the three local NCAA Division I universities (Los Angeles Clippers at SDSU, Brooklyn Nets at USD and Denver Nuggets at UC San Diego).

 San Diego's history with professional basketball spans multiple teams, mostly encompassed within an 18-year period from 1967 to 1984.
 The city has been home to the NBA's San Diego Rockets (now Houston Rockets) from 1967 to 1971, the Golden State Warriors part-time for monthly games during the 1971–72 NBA season (initially planned for more), the American Basketball Association (ABA)'s San Diego Conquistadors/Sails (defunct) from 1972 to 1975, and the NBA's San Diego Clippers (now Los Angeles Clippers) from 1978 to 1984.
-The Warriors decided to remain full-time in the Bay Area, while the other three teams' times in the city were cut short due to complications surrounding the San Diego Sports Arena in combination with a variety of ownership issues.
+The Warriors decided to remain full-time in the San Francisco Bay Area, while the other three teams' times in the city were cut short due to complications surrounding the San Diego Sports Arena in combination with a variety of ownership issues.